Website icon Xpert.Digital

 Kennert's characterization of the G20 as "weak on security policy issues" is put into perspective by current data: The G20 countries are responsible for 82% of global military spending and possess 98% of all nuclear warheads.
 This suggests that the G20 does indeed have security policy relevance, even if it does not act as a collective hegemon.

-One-sided assessment of multipolar institutions
+One-sided evaluation of multipolar institutions

 The article underestimates the complexity of new multipolar structures.
-For example, the BRICS countries expanded from five to eleven members in 2024 and are developing alternative economic structures to "de-dollarize" South-South trade.
-These developments demonstrate that multipolar orders can indeed develop institutional stability.
+For example, the BRICS countries expanded from five to eleven members in 2024 and are developing alternative economic structures to “de-dollarize” South-South trade.
+These developments demonstrate that multipolar systems can indeed develop institutional stability.

 Incomplete analysis of NATO hegemony